faisalmemon/ios-crash-dump-analysis-book/markdown/QuickStart.md

 ### Simulator only issue
 Sometimes our app crashes only on simulator\index{crash!simulator only}.

 Here we should try Simulator Hardware->Reset all content and settings.
 We can try iPad\index{trademark!iPad} simulator instead of iPhone\index{trademark!iPhone} simulator or vice-versa.
-Sample projects are often used to explain a particular technology without regard to productisation or generality.
+Sample projects are often used to explain a particular technology without regard to productization or generality.

 ### Site specific issues